 We are proud to support our men and women serving in the armed forces, their families and veterans in our communities.

-- increase public understanding of the issues affecting the armed forces community
+- raising public awareness of issues affecting the armed forces community

-- recognise and honour the sacrifices faced by the armed forces
+- recognising sacrifices made by the armed forces

 Support